jeremycherfas/user/pages/03.blog/traditional-knowledge-to-the-front/item.md

 ![American Indian in feathered headdress](2214294_9d257721d6_o.jpg){.left} Colleagues generally ignore advice received.
 So it was with an almost palpable shudder of revulsion that I read a recent email.
 New to me, it contained modern management advice that casts aside ancient and hard-won knowledge, to whit:

-<blockquote>The tribal wisdom of the Dakota Indians, passed on from generation to generation, says that “whenever you discover that you are riding a dead horse, the best strategy is to dismount”.
+> The tribal wisdom of the Dakota Indians, passed on from generation to generation, says that “whenever you discover that you are riding a dead horse, the best strategy is to dismount”.
 This is silly, when there are other, far more productive options:
 >
 > 1\.
 Changing riders.
 > 2\.
 Appointing a committee to study the horse.